 Arabs in Turkey

 1-1,5 % of the Turkish population has Arabic ancestry.
-Most of them live near the Iraq and Syria border, which are Arabic countries.
+Most of them live near the Iraq and Syria border, which are Arab countries.

 Furthermore, annually, 3 million Arab tourists visit Turkey each year.